skybrud/Skybrud.Umbraco.Redirects/README.md

 - Property editor that can be added to either a content item or media item to show inbound redirects

 - Package only handles custom redirecs - eg. added manually by an editor.
-The will let Umbraco 7.5+ handle redirects for renamed pages
+The package will let Umbraco 7.5+ handle redirects for renamed pages

-- Includes a `RedirectsRepository` for managing the redirects from your own code
+- Includes a `RedirectsService` for managing the redirects from your own code

 [NuGetPackage]: https://www.nuget.org/packages/Skybrud.Umbraco.Redirects
 [GitHubRelease]: https://github.com/skybrud/Skybrud.Umbraco.Redirects/releases